Porcine Epidemic Diarrhea Virus (PEDv)

 Biosecurity suggestions -- Describes what to consider when evaluating mechanisms to prevent virus introduction.

 Number of New Cases Reported -- Weekly aggregate update of new cases.
 Starting with the report for diagnostics conducted during the week of 6/17/13, the National Animal Health Laboratory Network (NAHLN) has taken over collecting the data and compiling the report from all labs conducting PED testing.
-The number of states reporting at least one confirmed case of PEDv remains at 19.
-Last updated: 12/04/13 for the week of 11/24/13.
+The NAHLN reports 252 new cases this week.
+In addition, they modified some earlier totals bringing the grand total of posite accessions to 4106.
+North Dakota also reprted the first confirmed case of PED in the state this week.
+This brings to 25 the nuber of states have reported at least one confirmed case of PED.
+The NAHLN has made significant changes to the format of the report.
+They have added some valuable analytic charts an graphs along with a reporting of the number of accessions tested each week.
+Take a look, I think you'll like what you see.
+Last updated: 03/05/14 for the week of 02/23/14.

 Cumulative Cases Reported -- Cumulative totals of all confirmed cases by Farm Type, Age and State.
 Last updated: 6/26/2013.